Engage-Rx

 Hypertension isn’t just managed by primary care doctors.
 Nurses, physician assistants, and specialists all encounter it.
 “They may not remember how to treat hypertension.
 It’s not that hard, but they just haven’t done it in a while,” Fontil explained.
 The design had to work for all of them.

-• UX: co-creation sessions with stakeholders, personas, scenarios, value proposition, problem definition
+• Held co-creation sessions with stakeholders to create personas, scenarios, the value proposition and problem definition

 • Led participatory co-design workshops with clinical teams